Integrating Low-Altitude SAR Imaging into UAV Data Backhaul

 First, we validate the flowchart of OFDM-SAR imaging by reconstructing three point targets with normalized RCS values: \begin{itemize} \item Target 1: $x_1=300$ m, $y_1=100$ m, and $\bar{R}_1=1044$ m. \item Target 2: $x_2=250$ m, $y_2=100$ m, and $\bar{R}_2=1031$ m. \item Target 3: $x_3=300$ m, $y_3=140$ m, and $\bar{R}_3=1044$ m. \end{itemize}

 In this subsection, we present the processing flow of the OFDM-SAR imaging procedure.
 To illustrate the key steps in a representative scenario, we fix the input SNR at $\mathrm{SNR_{in}} = -20$ dB and adopt the WF-based scheme as the TF filter.
 A detailed performance comparison among different TF-domain filtering strategies under varying $\text{SNR}_\text{in}$ levels is deferred to the next subsection.
-As shown in Fig.~\ref{figure3}(a), three distinct RCM trajectories are observed.
+As shown in Fig.~\ref{figure3}(a), three RCM trajectories exist.
 To map them onto a common reference scale, the SAR data are first transformed into the RD domain, where the two trajectories corresponding to identical ranges but different azimuth positions become aligned, as illustrated in Fig.~\ref{figure3}(b).
-Subsequently, the RCMC operation in Fig.~\ref{figure3}(c) further flattens these two trajectories along the azimuth dimension.
-Finally, azimuth compression produces the high-resolution point-target reconstruction shown in Fig.~\ref{figure3}(d), whose focused responses closely match the true target locations.
-Overall, these simulation results are highly consistent with the theoretical analysis in Fig.~\ref{figure1}, thereby validating the effectiveness of the proposed OFDM-SAR processing chain.
+Subsequently, the RCMC in Fig.~\ref{figure3}(c) further flattens these two trajectories along the azimuth dimension.
+Finally, the azimuth compression produces the high-resolution point-target reconstruction shown in Fig.~\ref{figure3}(d), whose focused responses closely match the true target locations.